keerthanamurugaiyan/Interview-notes/JavaScript.md

 **46. why we used eventpreventdeafault ?**

    **Form Submission:**

       In HTML, when a form is submitted, the default action is to reload the page or navigate to a new URL (as specified by the action attribute).
-By using event.preventDefault(), you can prevent this default action, allowing you to handle the form submission with JavaScript instead **Example:**
+By using event.preventDefault(), you can prevent this default action, allowing you to handle the form submission with JavaScript instead

+**Example:**

       document.querySelector('form').addEventListener('submit', function(event) {
       event.preventDefault(); // Prevents the form from submitting
       // Handle form submission with JavaScript
       });

+**47. (i)Array Length**

+            To get the length of an array, you can use the .length property. const fruits = ["apple", "banana", "cherry", "date"];
+            console.log(fruits.length);

+   **(ii)Array Slice**

+            The slice() method returns a shallow copy of a portion of an array into a new array.
+You can specify the start and end indices. const fruits = ["apple", "banana", "cherry", "date", "elderberry"];
+            const slicedFruits = fruits.slice(1, 3);
+            console.log(slicedFruits);

+ **48. What is type coercion?**

+            Type coercion is the automatic conversion of values from one type to another by JavaScript.
+For example, when adding a number to a string, JavaScript converts the number to a string and performs concatenation.

+**49. What is Array in Javascript?**

+            An array in JavaScript is a special type of object used to store multiple values in a single variable.
+Arrays can hold different data types such as numbers, strings, or even other arrays.
+They are indexed, meaning each element is assigned a numeric index starting from 0